 The comp will be fished under IGFA rules, and they promote catch and release.
 Standard 100 pound lines can be used, or any IGFA-class lines up to 130 pounds.
-You can see all the tournament rules on the FlyZone Fishing website.
+Click here to download all the tournament rules.

 HOW TO ENTER